 Information for Parents, Guardians, and Family

-Every youth residing at Ridgeview has an assigned counselor who serves as the youth’s case manager.
+Youth residing at Ridgeview have an assigned counselor who serves as the case manager.
 Counselors work with the youth to assess their needs and provide appropriate treatment.
-Treatment options cover a wide variety of areas including trauma therapy, drug and alcohol addiction, mental health and skills training.
-Some of this treatment will occur during counseling sessions with the case manager, while others will occur in a specialized setting with certified therapists.
+Treatment options cover various areas, including interpersonal skills training, Distress tolerance, and others.
+Some treatment will occur during counseling sessions with the case manager, while others will occur in a specialized setting.

 Visitation is scheduled in advance by calling the facility before the visit.
 Most visitation occurs on weekends; however, weekday visiting is available upon request.

-Parents, guardians, and family members are invited to be present for all reentry planning meetings and are considered part of the team that builds the reentry plan for their youth.
-The goal of reentry is to build a plan that returns the youth to their home community in a way that meets their needs for school, work, and living arrangements.
+Parents, guardians, and family members are invited to be present for all future planning meetings and are considered part of the team that builds the future plan for their youth.
+The goal of future planning is to build a plan that returns the youth to their home community in a way that meets their needs for school, work, and living arrangements.